hrfang/hrfang.github.io/_posts/2021-07-18-from-ensemble-methods-to-model-averaging-in-deep-learning.md

 The combination of Lookahead and RAdam, called *Ranger* optimizer [(Wright, 2019)][ranger_blog_post], is synergistic, since we can take advantage of all nice properties from both methods.
-The ranger optimizer helped established 12 leader-board records on the FastAI global leader-boards.
+The ranger optimizer helped establish 12 leader-board records on the FastAI global leader-boards.
 See [Wright, (2019)][ranger_blog_post] and the links therein for more information.